paolocrosetto/Click_and_drag_belief_elicitation_data_analysis/README.md

 # Data and analysis for the Click-and-drag belief interface paper

-Data and analysis scripts to replicate the results of the paper presenting the Click-and-drag belief elicitation interface by Thomas De Haan and me

-This repository contains data and analysis for the Paolo Crosetto & Thomas De Haan paper "ADD TITLE".
+This repository contains data and analysis for the Paolo Crosetto & Thomas De Haan paper "*Comparing input interfaces to elicit belief distributions*".
 It allows anyone to reproduce all the analyses carried out in the paper and to download the data for further analysis.

+If you want, you can [download the paper here](https://www.dropbox.com/s/d0j0sa6nkn0ybuy/Crosetto_De_Haan_Eliciting_beliefs_when_the_distribution_matters_a_horse_race_of_tools.pdf?dl=1)

 ## Dependencies
 To run the analysis you need R and the following packages (available on CRAN):